bneiluj/TheHumblePotato/README.md

 # Recap

 ## Inspiration
-The Ethereum (as well as greater blockchain community) is overrun with nonsubstantive trolling, and there is no place where this is more evident than Twitter.
-We setout to solve this problem via a Universal Basic Income-style economic incentive we call the “Thought Leader Dividend”, administered via a DAO.
+The Blockchain / Crypto space is overrun with nonsubstantive trolling, and there is no place where this is more evident than Twitter.
+The Humble Potato passes hands as thought leaders pass off the burden of paying for their thoughtlessness.
+When The Humble Potato is hot, you pass it on.
+Fast.
+Or You Loose Followers.

 ### Quick workflow